invertase/flutterfire_cli/CONTRIBUTING.md

 7. Run `melos publish` to dry run and confirm all packages are publishable.
 8. Run `melos cli-version` to generate the latest version number for the CLI & commit.
 9. Run `git push origin [RELEASE BRANCH NAME]` & open pull request for review on GitHub.
-10. After successful review and merge of the pull request, switch to `master` branch locally, & run `git pull origin master`.
+10. After successful review and merge of the pull request, switch to `main` branch locally, & run `git pull origin main`.
 11. Run `melos publish --no-dry-run` to now publish to Pub.dev.
 12. Run `git push --tags` to push tags to repository.